nttgin/BGPalerter/README.md

 ####connectors
 Possible connectors are:
-- connectorRIS - for real-time data from RIPE RIS (https://ris-live.ripe.net/)
+- connectorRIS, for real-time data from RIPE RIS (https://ris-live.ripe.net/)
-- connectorTest - for testing purposes, it provokes all types of alerting
+- connectorTest, for testing purposes, it provokes all types of alerting

 ####monitors
 Possible monitors are: